shae-wat/react-workshops/2_animationComponent/README.md

 Task: Create two components demonstrating CSS animations

 How to start:
- - 1. Fork shae-wat/reactWorkshops repo onto your machine, or download the files and push to your own repo
+ - Fork shae-wat/reactWorkshops repo onto your machine, or download the files and push to your own repo
- - 2. Navigate to the 2_animationComponent branch
+ - Navigate to the 2_animationComponent project directory
+ - Make a new branch off development
- - 3. npm install
+ - npm install
- - 4. npm start
+ - npm start
- - 5. You should see an instance of localhost launch with a header and 2 tabs labeled "Component 1" and "Component 2"
+ - You should see an instance of localhost launch with a header and 2 tabs labeled "Component 1" and "Component 2"
- - 6. Build two components with CSS animations
+ - Build two components with CSS animations
    - https://blog.alexmaccaw.com/css-transitions
    - https://blog.gyrosco.pe/smooth-css-animations-7d8ffc2c1d29#.6dyj96rjs